FAQs

 • Students have 1 hour to go get lunch on their own

-• Hot lunches/vendor lunches are not available on Open Campus Lunch days
+• Vendor lunches are available on Open Campus Lunch days

 Please do not bring or order other outside lunches for them or ask office to hand them out.